-The remediator computes a remediated planned pipeline corresponding to the formula $origPipe \land constraints$, describing a set of possible pipeline instances for AutoML to sample from.
-Here, origPipe is a formula that describes the original planned pipeline specified by the data scientist.
+The remediator computes a remediated planned pipeline corresponding to the formula $origPipe \land C$ , describing a set of possible pipeline instances for AutoML to sample from.
+Here, origPipe is a formula that describes the original planned pipeline.
 It characterizes a (usually unbounded) set of possible pipeline instances from which the initial AutoML run sampled a finite set of instances.
-And constraints is a formula returned by the localizer that rules out a generalization of the concrete failed instances, abstracted to be brief and broadly applicable.
+And C is a formula returned by the localizer that rules out a generalization of the concrete failed instances, abstracted to be brief and broadly applicable.

-Recall from Section 3.1 that the constraints formula can involve negation, conjunction, and disjunction.
+As discussed in Section 3.1, the C formula can involve if-then-else, expressible via negation, conjunction, and disjunction.
 Hence, one approach would be to perform remediation in a purely logical representation and then, only at the end, convert back to a pipeline representation suitable for AutoML tools.
 Unfortunately, this would make the result of remediation inscrutable for data scientists, since it may look nothing like origPipe.
 Therefore, for the sake of better explainability, Maro's remediation algorithm takes a bottom-up approach of directly constructing a remediated pipeline that resembles origPipe.

 Figure 4 shows Maro's remediation algorithm.
-As described in Section 3.1, the solver returns constraints arranged as a tree, encoding conditionals where the parent is a disjunction and subtrees represent then and else clauses.
+As described in Section 3.1, the solver returns constraints arranged as a tree, encoding conditionals where the parent is an if-clause and subtrees represent then and else clauses.
 Lines 2-5 handle this case by recursive remediation calls for the left and right subtree.
-The makeChoice function combines the results via Lale's choice combinator (I).
+The makeChoice function combines the results via Lale's choice combinator (1).
 When the algorithm reaches a leaf, it faces a conjunction constraint, handled by Lines 6-8 via recursive calls to remediate conjuncts one by one.